Divy1211/Collisions/README.md

 # Collisions
 1. I have coded a collision engine program in Processing (a java animations library), my code is a bit messy but i think it will be readable enough.
 You can run the code in the Processing Developement Environment (PDE) itself.
-2. It has very basic .
-If you find a bug you can open a pull request.
+2. If you find a bug you can open a pull request.
 3. There are two programs included, one with gravity and one without gravity

 # Prerequisities